qfpl/blog/content/posts/multiple-ghcs.md

 ---
-title: Multiple GHCs
+title: Installing and Running Multiple GHC Versions
 date: 2018-07-09
 project: infra
 authors: gwilson
 ---

-## Installing and Running Multiple GHC Versions

 In my roles both as a
 library author and as a Hackage Trustee, I find myself needing to run builds